Rotwang: Cultural influence

-Other appearances
+In popular culture

-Rotwang (along with Maria, his robot) appears as a member of The Twilight Heroes, a German analogue to The League of Extraordinary Gentlemen, in the graphic novel The League of Extraordinary Gentlemen: Black Dossier.
+Rotwang, along with Maria, his robot, appears as a member of the Twilight Heroes, a German analogue to The League of Extraordinary Gentlemen, in the Alan Moore-scripted graphic novel The League of Extraordinary Gentlemen: Black Dossier.

-Rotwang also appears as part of the German forces attempting to create the Red Baron, along with silent film characters Doctor Mabuse, Doctor Caligari and Count Orlok, in Kim Newman's alternate history novel The Bloody Red Baron.
+He also appears as part of the German forces attempting to create the Red Baron, along with silent film characters Doctor Mabuse, Doctor Caligari and Count Orlok, in Kim Newman's historical fantasy novel The Bloody Red Baron.

-Rotwang existed at some point in the DC Universe, where his robot creation became the time traveling villainess Mekanique.
+In the mainline DC Universe's Rotwang's robot creation became the time traveling villainess Mekanique.
 Mekanique claims to have traveled to the era of the All-Star Squadron to alter history for her master, and that she succeeded; whether this is true is unknown.
 Rotwang himself did not appear in the comic.

-In the novel Superman's Metropolis, Lex Luthor is cast in Rotwang's role.
+In the Elseworld graphic novel Superman's Metropolis, Lex Luthor is cast in Rotwang's role.

 In Osamu Tezuka's Metropolis manga and the later anime film based upon it, Rotwang is replaced by a character named Laughton (though their names are pronounced similarly in Japanese).

 In the Yugoslav comic book series Borba, Rotwang is a recurring villain, and is portrayed as a Nazi.

-In Before Tomorrowland, a prequel novel to Tomorrowland, there is a villain named Werner Rotwang.
-Presented as the namesake of Fritz Lang's character, he is an unethical roboticist who defects from the Plus Ultra organization and joins the Nazis to further his research into achieving immortality through robotics.
+In Before Tomorrowland by Jeff Jensen a tie-in novel to Tomorrowland, there is a villain named Werner Rotwang.
+He is an unethical roboticist who defects from the Plus Ultra organization and joins the Nazis to further his research into achieving immortality via robotics.

-In the first series of Hergès Jo, Zette and Jocko adventures: "The Secret Ray", an unnamed scientist unsuccessfully experiments with transferring a human soul into a robots body.
+In the first series of Hergé's Jo, Zette and Jocko adventures, "The Secret Ray", an unnamed scientist, unsuccessfully experiments with transferring a human soul into a robot's body.

 In Jeffrey Thomas's story "Precious Metal", the character Maria Rotwang kills a gang that has previously killed members of a robot jazz band.